• Blog

 The first two books of R. J. Barker’s The Tide Child trilogy (The Bone Ships and Call of the Bone Ships) blew me away with a sustained level of sheer excitement, inventive detail of a sea-faring world of two archipelagos, a great set of characters and incredible staging of naval battles.
 These books brought me […]

-Filed Under: Fantasy Fiction Tagged With: adventure, battle strategy, conscience, fantasy, redemption, ships
+Filed Under: Secondary World Fantasy Tagged With: adventure, battle strategy, conscience, fantasy, redemption, ships

 The Pastel City, a Novel of Viriconium by M. John Harrison – A Review